HHassanHub/crowd-pose-detection/README.md

 pip install -r requirements.txt
 ```
 ## Dataset
 For this project, a total of 1596 images were extracted from a video.
-These images will be used for the crowd segmentation and detection tasks.
+From These, 15 images has been annotated and these will be used for the crowd segmentation and detection tasks.

 ## Annotation